soldat76/KlingonPoliteChange/README.md

 # KlingonPoliteChange
-A school assignment where we had to create a script to properly hand out change after a purchase.
+A school assignment where we had to create a program to properly hand out change after a purchase.

 __Klingon Monetary System (Background)__